erysdren/eui/README.md

-# EUI
+# eui

-EUI is a small UI and drawing library designed for homebrew games, debug UIs, embedded systems, and low resolution or low color depth displays.
+eui is a small UI and drawing library designed for homebrew games, debug UIs, embedded systems, and low resolution or low color depth displays.

-The base EUI library is only two files, [`eui.c`](./source/eui/eui.c) and [`eui.h`](./source/eui/eui.h).
-To add EUI to your project, just clone the files into your source tree and compile.
+The base eui library is only two files, [`eui.c`](./source/eui/eui.c) and [`eui.h`](./source/eui/eui.h).
+To add eui to your project, just clone the files into your source tree and compile.

-While CMake is used to build the test and example programs, it is not required for EUI itself.
+While CMake is used to build the test and example programs, it is not required for eui itself.

 ## Features